xolox/vim-notes/README.md

 # Easy note taking in Vim

-The notes.vim plug-in for the [Vim text editor] [vim] makes it easy to manage your notes in Vim:
+The vim-notes plug-in for the [Vim text editor] [vim] makes it easy to manage your notes in Vim:

  * **Starting a new note:** Execute the `:Note` command to create a new buffer and load the appropriate file type and syntax
    * You can also start a note with Vim commands like `:edit`, `:tabedit` and `:split` by starting the filename with `note:`, as in `:edit note:todo` (the part after `note:` doesn't have to be the complete note title and if it's empty a new note will be created)